Connect with others who understand.

 What Causes Hallucinations and Delusions in Parkinson’s?

-Between 20 percent and 40 percent of people living with Parkinson’s experience hallucinations or delusions at some point during the course of their disease.
-These symptoms can be challenging for people living with Parkinson’s — as well as their loved ones and caregivers.
+Between 20 percent and 40 percent of people with Parkinson’s disease (PD) experience hallucinations or delusions.
+These symptoms can be challenging for those living with Parkinson’s as well as for their loved ones and caregivers.

-Understanding the main causes of hallucinations and delusions in people with Parkinson’s can help you better recognize and cope with them.
-Read more about how medication side effects, progression of the disease itself, infections, and other health conditions may all play a role in causing hallucinations or delusions.
+Understanding the causes of hallucinations and delusions in Parkinson’s can help you recognize them more easily.
+Read on to learn how different factors may play a role in causing hallucinations or delusions.

 What Are Hallucinations and Delusions?